Eng-Muntadher/MAVault/README.md

 - ✅ Responsive About page with detailed info about me and about this project
 - ✅ Responsive User Profile page (still static)
 - ✅ Responsive Profile Settings page (still static)
+- ✅ Responsive Sign up and Sign in pages (still static)

 ---